Educational Session Materials

 other assessment initiatives across the LLCs at Mason and how we are using data to drive our

-• Educating for Global Competency in the Co-Curriculum (FILE 1) (FILE 2) (Presenters: Heather Ward, Birgit Debeerst, and Melissa Beard, Office of International Programs and Services) Through the exceptional diversity of the Mason community, our students have opportunities to develop global competence in their interactions outside the classroom.
+decisions as we move forward will be discussed. - Educating for Global Competency in the Co-Curriculum – (FILE 1) (FILE 2) (Presenters: Heather Ward, Birgit Debeerst, and Melissa Beard, Office of International Programs and Services) Through the exceptional diversity of the Mason community, our students have opportunities to develop global competence in their interactions outside the classroom.
 But what exactly is global competence, and how can it be measured?
 Presenters will provide an update on national trends in cocurricular programming that support the development of global competency, drawing on Mason’s Global Proficiency Certificate (GPC) and other programs as examples.
 Presenters will also discuss tools for measuring student learning, including cognitive, behavioral, and attitudinal changes.
 Mason’s specific strengths provide fertile ground for innovation that advances this field.

-• “Civility Starts with You” file download from Dropbox. ( Presenters: Dolores Gomez-Moran, University Ombudsman and Nick Lennon, LEAD) What is Civility?
+- “Civility Starts with You” – file download from Dropbox. ( Presenters: Dolores Gomez-Moran, University Ombudsman and Nick Lennon, LEAD) What is Civility?
 Why is it important?
 How are Civility and ethics related?
 What are some model practices for incorporating Civility into our work?
 How can you incorporate Civility education and development into your work?
 This session will address what we know about Civility and how it can help our work at Mason, our communities and society as a whole.

-• The Preamble: Writing a New Beginning Through Extended Orientation (Presenter: Katie Murray, Orientation and Family Programs and Services) The Preamble, a re-envisioning of move-in and Welcome Week, was created to support first-year students from the moment they arrive on-campus.
+- The Preamble: Writing a New Beginning Through Extended Orientation (Presenter: Katie Murray, Orientation and Family Programs and Services) The Preamble, a re-envisioning of move-in and Welcome Week, was created to support first-year students from the moment they arrive on-campus.
 The offices of Student Involvement, Housing and Residence Life, Off-Campus Student Programs, and Orientation and Family Programs collaborated to develop a more ceremonial opening to the semester and intentionally addressing their rights and responsibilities as a Mason Patriot.

-• Tell Your Story, Show Your Value (Presenter: Ann Mills, University Career Services)
+- Tell Your Story, Show Your Value (Presenter: Ann Mills, University Career Services)

 How will your unit demonstrate its value in the new environment higher education finds itself?
 Working